Childproofing: Physical access

-Water access
+Drowning

-Drownings are the leading cause of unintentional deaths for children 1–4 years old in the United States and most drownings occur in home swimming pools.
+In 2014, drownings were the leading cause of unintentional deaths for children 1–4 years old in the United States and most drownings occur in home swimming pools.
 A pool fence is a safety barrier that completely blocks access to a swimming pool, and may be permanent or removable.
 They are commonly used to improve pool safety and to help prevent small children from accidentally falling into the pool and drowning.
 The lack of a pool fence can greatly increase a child's risk of drowning.
 A four-sided isolation fence (separating the pool area from the house and yard) reduces a child's risk of drowning 83% compared to three-sided property-line fencing.
-Inside the home, the bathroom and the bathtub are an area for water safety concern.
+Inside the home, the bathroom and the bathtub are an area of safety concern for drowning.
 Parents should never leave any water in the bathtub after they have finished a bath session as only a small amount of standing water can create a scenario for drowning when left unattended.